hashicorp/terraform-website/content/source/docs/registry/api.html.md

 page_title: "Terraform Registry - HTTP API"
 sidebar_current: "docs-registry-api"
 description: |-
-  The /api endpoints list modules according to some criteria.
+  Detailed documentation of all API endpoints for finding and managing modules on the Terraform Registry.
 ---

 # HTTP API